Skip to main content

 Privacy Tradeoffs

 Encrypted DNS shifts trust from network operators to DNS providers.
-Your DNS provider sees your query history.
+Your DNS provider sees your full query history.
+Evaluate providers carefully and understand their privacy practices.
+Consider running your own recursive resolver for maximum control.

 Operational Complexity

 Enterprise DNS security implementation adds complexity.
 Multiple systems, policies, and monitoring tools must work together.
+Plan for training and ongoing management.

 The Future of DNS Security